What is an Expense Policy?

 From the employee perspective

-For the employee, it’s a guideline on how they can spend the company’s budget when travelling for work.
+For the employee, it’s a guide on how they can spend the company’s budget when travelling for work.
 By holding on to these guidelines, they can be sure to be reimbursed for the amount that’s allowed within their policy.
-They don’t have to negotiate the expenses because the standard has already been laid down in the policy.

 From the employer perspective

-For the employer, there are a few more advantages.
-By having a good Travel & Expense policy, it’s possible to avoid fraud, set boundaries, and make it easier to make estimations.
-By including the right guidelines and workflows in the T&E policy, employees will know exactly what’s expected from them when reporting their expenses.
-By setting boundaries you’ll keep spending under control, avoid discussions and it will be easier to trust your employees.
+By including the right guidelines and workflows in the policy, employees will know exactly what’s expected from them when reporting their expenses.
+By setting these boundaries employers keep spending under control, avoid discussions and make it easier to trust employees.

-What makes a good Travel & Expense Policy?
+What makes a good Expense Policy?

 Simple